 My manuscript was compiled and researched with help from the library and bookstores because the internet did not yet exist.

 Help to create your book is now found worldwide.
 You have many tools at your disposal on the web.
 Still, don’t overlook help that’s found at libraries and bookstores, and don’t worry that others have written about your topic.
 They can’t bring the subject to light the same way as you.

 Here’s how to proceed.

-2. List the subtopics (lessons, chapters, etc.) that will be included in your book.
+- List the subtopics (lessons, chapters, etc.) to include in your book.
 Don’t overlook anything because it seems farfetched, silly, or outlandish.
 Write down everything.